 In Cascadeur, root joints are not linked to the rig (as described on the Where to Start page).
 Because of this, if you try to move the rig, the root will remain in the same place:

-So if you are creating an animation that involves root motion, you should use Root Constraint to bind the root to one of the other joints.
+So if you are creating an animation that involves root motion, you should use Root Constraint to bind the root to one of the other Joints.

-1. Switch to the Rigging Mode.
+1. Switch to the Rig Mode.

 2. Select the root joint.